sahilgupta2105/Deep-Reinforcement-Learning/gym-sim/README.md

+## 2D Coupled Physics Simulator
-## This environment consists of the 2d physics simulator available in this repository
+The environment consists of the 2d physics simulator available in this repository

 ## Installation